 Begin to pay attention to the small details wherever you go.
 For example, instead of looking at the whole tree, look closer at the bark or the individual veins on a leaf.
 It’s this sort of close up detail you should train your eye to see.
 Over time you will naturally start to look for compositions and the smaller details in life.

-Now you have the best camera settings for macro, the only thing left to do now is to pack your gear, and you will be well on your way to taking the best macro photos.
+Now you have the best macro photography tips.
+The only thing left to do now is to pack your gear, and you will be well on your way to taking amazing macro photos.
 Expect to have fun and take plenty of pictures because macro photography is all about exploring a new world – a world full of tiny things!